Karen Murphy (bowls)

 Karen Anne Murphy AM (born 18 December 1974) is an Australian international lawn bowler and indoor bowler.

 Bowls career

 World championships

-Murphy has won the 2008 World Outdoor Bowls Championship in the fours, 2012 World Outdoor Bowls Championship in the triples and twice in the singles at the 2012 World Outdoor Bowls Championship and the 2016 World Outdoor Bowls Championship.
+After winning pairs silver and singles bronze in Moama in 2000 and pairs bronze in 2004, Murphy went on to win World Championship golds.
+Murphy won the 2008 World Outdoor Bowls Championship in the fours, 2012 World Outdoor Bowls Championship in the triples and twice in the singles at the 2012 World Outdoor Bowls Championship and the 2016 World Outdoor Bowls Championship.
 She successfully defended her title in the singles at the 2016 World Outdoor Bowls Championship in Christchurch after defeating Lesley Doig in the final.
 This achievement is generally agreed to have elevated her to being the best female bowler since Margaret Johnston.

 Commonwealth Games

 She has won gold medals at the 2006 Commonwealth Games in the pairs.
 In addition she has won three Commonwealth Games silver medals, the most recent being in the Women's triples at the 2014 Commonwealth Games.

 Asia Pacific Championships

 She has won a remarkable 13 medals at the Asia Pacific Bowls Championships, of which no less than eight have been gold in colour.